 No matter how old we get, there’ll always be that deep, inherent desire to embrace your inner-child, and why the hell not!?
 You only live once, right?
 To celebrate the child-like nature of men, we’ve rounded up 5 of the best gifts and gadgets (because why not treat yo-self) for the boys this holiday season:

 Since the days of bad, mid-90s envisions of the future, we’ve been craving real, working virtual reality.
 Finally, it’s arriving.
 Playstation’s VR headset is a very capable and comparatively affordable headset that has the arduous task of completely immersing you in a video game by producing two images simultaneously and then sending them to a headset a few feet away.
 But unlike the competition who require expensive graphics cards to get the job done, PS VR can do it using only the Playstation 4’s built-in GPU.
-Playstation’s VR headset will launch in January 2017 for R6,499.99 alongside a bunch of VR-specific games; a PS VR bundle that includes a camera will retail for R7,299.99.
+Playstation’s VR headset costs R6,499.99 and a PS VR bundle that includes a camera retails for around R7,299.99.